 4But you have a few members at Sardis who have not defiled their names; and they will walk with me in white, for they are worthy.

-5He who overcomes, the same will be clothed in white robes; and I will not blot his name out of the book of life, but I will confess his name before my father and before his angels.
+5He who overcomes, the same will be clothed in white robes; and I will not blot his name out of the book of life, but I will confess his name before my father and before his kings.

 The Church at Sardis is asleep.
 Resting on its reputation for doing good deeds, it is not doing the deeds that remain for it to complete.
 Jesus says that it is in danger of dying.
 He says in this letter that if it does not wake up, Jesus will come to it like a thief and that this church will not know at what time it will be visited.